AATOD Whitepaper #2 Announcement

-I am writing as a follow up to the release of the first Whitepaper that AATOD organized for the Substance Abuse and Mental Health Services Administration/ Department of Health and Human Services.
+I am writing as a follow up to the release of the first Whitepaper that AATOD organized for the / Department of Health and Human Services.
 The first paper “Models of Integrated Patient Care through OTPs and DATA 2000 Practices” was released on June 30, 2016.

 Both sections are designed to provide models of service delivery for OTPs throughout the United States.